 How Could Bankruptcy Affect My Divorce?

-Nothing complicates a divorce—or any family law proceeding—like a bankruptcy filing.
+Nothing complicates a divorce or family law proceeding like a bankruptcy filing.
 The bankruptcy can be filed by the obligor or the obligee.
 Regardless of who files, it adds a complex wrinkle into the proceedings.
 If you don’t know what you are doing, you could violate the bankruptcy rules and the Family Code.
 Bankruptcy rules can be unforgiving; any violation of it could cost you tens of thousands of dollars in sanctions.
 The Family Code can cost you anything from sanctions to orders that may be subject to elimination through a bankruptcy proceeding.
 How you protect yourself from the latter needs to happen long before your spouse thinks about getting rid of their debt through a bankruptcy action.

 What About Alimony, Child Support, or Other Payments?

 As a general rule, and this is where you need the help of experts, orders in the “nature of support” are not dischargeable.
 This includes any money you, your ex-spouse, or your children require to survive:

 - Debts outlined in the divorce agreement

 So is the solution to simply designate everything as being in “the nature of support”?
 You could attempt this, but it is not that easy.
 What is “in the nature of support” is a legal question that the bankruptcy judge decides.
 While a child and spousal support order may be easy to protect from dischargeability, what if part of the debt is for attorneys’ fees to get the child and spousal support orders in the first place?
 Would those attorneys’ fees be categorized in the “nature of support”?
 Maybe.
 Again, the law carries a degree of uncertainty with it.
 You want to make sure it is written in a light most favorable to that argument.

 How Does an Automatic Stay Impact Garnishments / Actions?